Almost an Evening

-Almost an Evening is a series of three one act plays written by Academy Award winner Ethan Coen and directed by Neil Pepe.
+Almost an Evening is a series of three one-act plays written by Ethan Coen and directed by Neil Pepe.
 It premiered Off-Broadway in January 2008 at the Atlantic Theater Company Stage 2.
 After its initial run through February 10, 2008 it was transferred to the Bleecker Street Theater.
 Almost an Evening began previews March 20, 2008 and ran through June 1, 2008.
 The commercial run is the first partnership with Art Meets Commerce and the Atlantic Theater Company.